 Major marketplaces like Amazon and eBay are excellent spots to find a good return policy example.
 Since they have guides to returns for both buyers and sellers, you can see how these highly successful policies work for both parties.

 Some countries, and certain US states, have laws about return policies.
 California requires sellers to accept returns within seven days of purchase unless they clearly state that returns are not accepted.
-Always make sure that you are in compliance with the law before settling on a policy.
+Always make sure you are in compliance with the law before settling on a policy.

 Your first concern should be for honest customers who wind up in bad situations that are not their fault.
 This includes situations that are not your fault either.